 Apart from ride-hailing services, commuters may have other options in the Klang Valley.
 They may not be as cheap or convenient, but they’re options I’ve considered, and you may want to too.

-Car sharing services allow you rent vehicles hourly, daily, weekly or monthly from apps on your smartphone, with their vehicles parked at convenient locations around Klang Valley.
+Car sharing services allow you to rent vehicles hourly, daily, weekly or monthly from apps on your smartphone, with their vehicles parked at convenient locations around Klang Valley.
 Some popular ones include Socar, Moovy, GoCar and Kwikcar.

 When I tried to sign up for Socar (the cheapest prices I’ve found) however, I was informed that the country of issue (Nigeria) for my Driver’s Licence was not recognised by the service at the moment.
 That rules out this option for me.